Dano-drevo/cucon/README.md

     }
 }
 ```
-If the operation within cucon hasn't been completed successfully, JSON with following structure is returned:
+If the operation within cucon hasn't been completed successfully, JSON with the following structure is returned:
 ```
 {"msg" : "Message with some further information", "status_code" : <response status code>}
 ```
 - - - -
-## Supported currency codes table with optional unicode symbol
+## Supported currency codes table with the optional unicode symbols
 See [Supported currency codes table](currency_codes.md)
 - - - -
 ##  Note ##